-Unless you are subject to a collective bargaining agreement which provides a different definition, "Eligible Salary" means the amount payable as regular salary to you from the University for services during the portion of the plan year in which you are eligible to participate in the Plan that is subject to income tax withholding; excluding, however, bonuses, fringe benefits, severance and overtime pay.
+Unless you are subject to a collective bargaining agreement which provides a different definition, "Eligible Salary" means the amount you are entitled to receive from the University for services during the portion of the plan year in which you are eligible to participate in the Plan that is subject to income tax withholding; excluding, however, bonuses, fringe benefits, severance and overtime pay.
 Eligible Salary is determined without taking into account any salary deferrals you make to the Plan and any salary reductions for the provision of medical dependent care or other welfare benefits.
 Compensation will be limited to the applicable IRS limit for the year.
-For 2023 this limit is \$330,000.
+For 2023, this limit is \$330,000.